uchicago-cs/cmsc35200/website/pa.rst

 3. For each of your 5 genes, experiment with different hyperparameters to find a set that generate a low ``val_losss``.

-4. Submit a file containing six lines: **We will likely update the following instructions, do ignore them for now**
+4. Submit a file containing six lines:

    a.
-First, the URL for a file containing a brief description of what you tried and what you learned.
+First, the URL for an ASCII text file containing a brief description of what you tried and what you learned.
 What hyperparameters did you vary?
 Which proved important?
 Did you find that the same model worked well for all genes?

    b.
+Then, five lines, one for each of your genes, each with the form

+      <*gene-number*>, <*val-loss*>, <*URL-for-model*>, <*URL-for-history*>

+      where:

+      -  <*gene-number*> is an integer gene number

+      -  <*val-loss*> is the best validation loss that you achievedd

-Then, five lines, one for each of your genes, each with the form <*gene-number*>, <*URL-for-model*>, <*val-loss*>, where the <URL-for-model> allows us to access a Google Drive file containing Python code for the model used to generate the <val-loss>.
+      -  <*URL-for-model*> allows us to access a Google Drive file containing Python code for the model used to generate the <val-loss>.
 (You may name one model for all 5 genes, or a different model for each.)

+      -  <*URL-for-history*> allows us to access a Google Drive file containing the execution trace for the run that achieved the reported val-loss

+We will add an example of the desired output soon.